14 Rewards for Software Developers to Fund Independent Projects

-Most software developers on Patreon have one thing in common: They're on the platform to grow support for their independent development projects.
-This article explores just one of many strategies they use to stay funded while devoting more hours to development: rewards.
+Most software developers on Patreon have one thing in common: They’re on the platform to grow support for their independent development projects.
+This article shows reward strategies that software developers on Patreon use to get funding (and still have enough time to devote to development).

 - Rewards for corporate sponsors